 Ken Miller is Professor of Neuroscience and a member of the Department of Physiology and Cellular Biophysics.
 He was on the faculty at UCSF for 11 years before moving to Columbia in 2004, where he co-founded Columbia's Center for Theoretical Neuroscience.
 Dr. Miller is a leading modeler of the primary visual cortex (V1), long one of the key model systems for understanding the function, circuitry, and development of the cerebral cortex, and works more generally on sensory cortical systems.
 His research focuses on understanding the circuitry underlying functional response properties in sensory cortex, the learning mechanisms underlying the development and plasticity of this circuitry, and the computations these circuits and mechanisms perform.
 Dr. Miller teaches Theoretical Neuroscience, Advanced Topics in Theoretical Neuroscience, and Responsible Conduct in Research/Policy, and is on the advisory board of the Bernstein Center for Computational Neuroscience in Göttingen, Germany.

-Wes Grueber is Associate Professor of Physiology and Cellular Biophysics and Neuroscience.
+Wes Grueber is Professor of Physiology and Cellular Biophysics and Neuroscience.
 Dr. Grueber arrived at Columbia University in 2005 after completing postdoctoral research at UCSF.
 His work has contributed molecular insights into how processes from the same cell recognize each other as ‘self’ during development, a phenomenon termed self-avoidance that is essential for proper assembly of neural circuits.
 Together with students and collaborators his research focuses on dissecting the signals that regulate dendritic and axonal patterning, and on the organization and function of neural circuits that underlie responses to somatosensory stimuli.
 Dr. Grueber co-directs Intro to Neural Development and Experimental Approaches in the Neural Sciences.
-He is a member of the MD/PhD and MD/MS advisory committees (Columbia) and is a permanent member of the Neurodifferentiation, Plasticity, and Regeneration (NDPR) study section (NIH).
+He is PI of the Neurobiology and Behavior Training Grant, a member of the MD/PhD advisory committee and has been a standing member of the Neurodifferentiation, Plasticity, and Regeneration (NDPR) study section (NIH), as well as a reviewer for the NIH NRSA individual fellowships.
 He has been a co-director of the Neurobiology and Behavior Graduate program since 2013.